fallcat/go-review-generator/README.md

 # go-review-matcher

 Files are organized as follows:
-1. Pretraining of text: `transformer_encoder`.
+1. Preprocessing of text: `preprocess`.
-2. Preprocessing of text: `preprocess`.
+2. Pretraining of text: `transformer_encoder`.
+3. Pretraining of board: `katago`.